 Step 3.
 Click "Apply" to save all changes.

 On this page, we covered the complete process for all Windows users to format an old or new SSD to FAT32 by using a reliable FAT32 formatting tool - EaseUS Partition Master.

-Besides formatting SSD to FAT32, EaseUS Partition Master also helps you to turn to other big storage devices to FAT32, such as format 128GB USB to FAT32, format 64B SD card to FAT32, etc. You can also apply its advanced features, such as 4K alignment SSD, to optimize your SSD disk performance.
+Besides formatting SSD to FAT32, EaseUS Partition Master also helps you to turn to other big storage devices to FAT32, such as format 128GB USB to FAT32, etc. You can also apply its advanced features, such as 4K alignment SSD, to optimize your SSD disk performance.

 If you have further partition management needs than formatting SSD, EaseUS Partition Master is always ready to help.